-The XYZ Affair was a diplomatic incident between France and the United States that resulted in a limited, undeclared naval war with France known as the Quasi-War.
+The XYZ Affair was a political scandal between France and the United States that resulted in a limited, undeclared naval war with France known as the Quasi-War.

 France went to war with Britain in 1793.
 France, who had played a major role in the American Revolution, was expecting the United States to support it against England, due to the Franco-American Treaty of 1778.
 However, President George Washington did not believe the new nation could afford a war.
 The United States declared it was neutral.